Simple and near-optimal algorithms for hidden stratification and multi-group learning: A reduction to sleeping experts

 then with probability at least $1-\delta$,

 \end{corollary}

-The dependence on $\log|\Hcal|$ in \pref{thm:sleeping-experts} and \pref{corr:sleeping-experts-abs} can be replaced by the pseudo-dimension of $\ell \circ \Hcal$ (perhaps modulo a $\log n$ factor) using a slight modification to \pref{alg:sleeping-experts}.
+The dependence on $\log|\Hcal|$ in \pref{thm:sleeping-experts} and \pref{corr:sleeping-experts-abs} can be replaced by the pseudo-dimension of $\ell \circ \Hcal$ (up to a $\log n$ factor) using a slight modification to \pref{alg:sleeping-experts}.
 Simply use half of the training data to find, for each $g \in \Gcal$, a hypothesis $\hat h_g \in \Hcal$ satisfying

 (say, using ERM); and then execute \pref{alg:sleeping-experts} using $\{ \hat h_g : g \in \Gcal \}$ instead of $\Hcal$, along with the other half of the training data.
-Removing the dependence on $\log |\Gcal|$ is less straightforward algorithmically.
+Removing the dependence on $\log |\Gcal|$ is algorithmically less straightforward.